KvalitetsIT/monitoring101/05-keycloak-getting-started/README.md

 ![screenshot](images/keycloak_5.png)

-3) We tick "Show percentage change", which adds a number showing the change in login times compared to yesterday (in our case, 0.0998%).
+3) We tick "Show percentage change", which adds a number showing the change in login times (in our case, 0.0998%).
 By default, this number is green when there's been an increase and red when there's been a decrease in our metric.
 For our data we want the opposite, since a decrease in login times is good.
 To achieve this, we select "Inverted" under "Percent change color mode".

 ![screenshot](images/keycloak_4.png)

+**The number shown by "Show percentage change" represents how much something has changed over the time period displayed on the dashboard.** For example, if you're looking at data for the last hour, the number shows the change in that hour.
+If you switch to see data for the last 3 days, the number will show the change over those 3 days instead.